-We have not generated positive cash flow or net income from operations since our inception and, as of December 31, 2023, we had an accumulated deficit of \$919.8 million.
+We have not generated positive cash flow or net income from operations since our inception and, as of December 31, 2024, we had an accumulated deficit of \$1.1 billion.
 We expect to incur substantial expenses and continuing losses from operations in the foreseeable future as we conduct our research and development efforts, advance our product candidates through nonclinical and clinical development, manufacture clinical study materials, seek regulatory approval, and prepare for and, if approved, proceed to commercialization.
-We are at an early stage of development and may never be successful in developing or commercializing our product candidates.
+We are still in clinical development and may never be successful in developing or commercializing our product candidates.

-While we may in the future generate revenue from a variety of sources, including license fees, milestone, research and development and royalty payments in connection with strategic partnerships, and potentially revenue from product sales if any of our product candidates are approved and commercialized, to date we have not generated any revenue from product sales.
+While we may in the future generate revenue from a variety of sources, including license fees, milestone, and research and development payments in connection with strategic partnerships, and potentially revenue from product sales if any of our product candidates are approved, to date we have not generated any revenue from product sales.

 We currently have no operational clinical or commercial manufacturing facilities, and all of our clinical manufacturing activities are currently contracted out to third parties.
-Additionally, we use third-party contract research organizations ("CROs") to carry out our clinical development and certain nonclinical development, and we do not have a sales organization.
+Additionally, we use third-party contract research organizations ("CROs") to carry out our clinical development and we do not have a sales organization.